 A technique that helps me find ease during heightened anxiety is to scan my environment for signs of safety.
 This let’s the external feedback calm my nervous system, so I know it’s really ok to let my guard down.
 It moves my animal body out of fight or flight and into a conclusion of security.
 Our highly intelligent brains can imagine all sorts of dangers and maybe we can’t settle all those more elaborate anxieties, but we can tell the instinctual animal that it’s not about to be eaten!
 At least we’ve got that going for us…

-I train my clients, and also myself, to choose a color and take the time to look for it in every possible place in our surroundings.
+In my office in Marin county I train my clients, and also myself, to choose a color and take the time to look for it in every possible place in our surroundings.
 By doing this we are entering into the refuge of the present moment, which is the antidote to anxiety.
 We can cultivate trust in our ability to respond when a real threat presents itself, knowing we have the reflexes to calm down enough to react appropriately.

 The tendency with anxiety is to push it away because it’s so uncomfortable.
 But when we really acknowledge our discomfort we can learn from it.
 It shows us how we’ve been hurt and where our values lie.
 Pretty much universally our values are safety, well-being, belonging and nourishment.
 But we build a house of cards on top of them, in wanting to give ourselves and our kids a sense of everlasting security.
 Nevertheless, the house of cards we hold onto is the impossible false security that keeps us anxious.
 In this process, as we try to grasp for something unachievable, we lose track of our simple happiness.